sage-code/maj/verbs.md

 * tu habu'so de me  = You have spoken about me
 * tu seru'oa joku'ra de zu  = You are played by him

-* la pala sera joku'ra = The boll was played
+* la pala se joku'ra = The boll was played

 **lo = ul**